Elaine Dundy: Books

 In 1958, Dundy published her first novel The Dud Avocado, loosely based on her experiences in Paris.
 It reached the top of the bestseller lists.
+Some content was plagiarised by British author Jilly Cooper in her novels Emily and Bella.
 She received a letter from an admirer:Dear Mrs Tynan, I don't make the habit of writing to married women, especially if the husband is a dramatic critic, but I had to tell someone (and it might as well be you since you're the author) how much I enjoyed The Dud Avocado.
 It made me laugh, scream and guffaw (which incidentally is a great name for a law firm).
 If this was actually your life, I don't know how on earth you got through it.
 Sincerely, Groucho Marx.

 Tynan disapproved of Dundy's writing vocation despite having forecast success, because it distracted attention from himself; Dundy, however, had seen it as a means to save their marriage.
 Around this time, Tynan started to insist on flagellating his wife, with the threat of his own suicide if she refused.
 Drugs, alcohol, and extramarital affairs by both parties resulted in the marriage becoming fraught, and it was dissolved in 1964.
 In 1962, she was a writer for the BBC's satirical That Was the Week That Was.
 Dundy attempted to cure herself of addictions from 1968 to 1976, though according to her daughter, she struggled with drugs and alcohol for half a century.
 Dundy lived mainly in New York after her divorce.
-In addition to novels and short stories, Dundy wrote for The New York Times.
+In addition to novels and short stories, she wrote for The New York Times.
 She wrote books on the actor Peter Finch, the city of Ferriday, Louisiana, and Elvis Presley.

 As part of her research for the Presley book, Dundy moved from her luxurious suites in London and New York to live for five months in Presley's birthplace of Tupelo, Mississippi.
 Elvis and Gladys was first published by Macmillan in 1985 (reissued in 2004 by the University Press of Mississippi).
-The Boston Globe hailed it as "nothing less than the best Elvis book yet."
+The Boston Globe hailed it as "nothing less than the best Elvis book yet".
 Kirkus Reviews described it as "the most fine-grained Elvis bio ever."